 Myocardial infarction, an irreversible cardiac tissue damage, involves progressive loss of cardiomyocytes due to p53-mediated apoptosis.
 Oxygenation is known to promote cardiac survival through activation of NOS3 gene.
 We hypothesized a dual role for p53, which, depending on oxygenation, can elicit apoptotic death signals or NOS3-mediated survival signals in the infarct heart. p53 exhibited a differential DNA-binding, namely, BAX-p53RE in the infarct heart or NOS3-p53RE in the oxygenated heart, which was regulated by oxygen-induced, post- translational modification of p53.
 In the infarct heart, p53 was heavily acetylated at Lys118 residue, which was exclusively reversed in the oxygenated heart, apparently regulated by oxygen-dependent expression of TIP60.
 The inhibition of Lys118 acetylation promoted the generation of NOS3-promoting prosurvival form of p53.
 Thus, oxygenation switches p53-DNA interaction by regulating p53 core- domain acetylation, promoting a prosurvival transcription activity of p53.
 Understanding this novel oxygen-p53 survival pathway will open new avenues in cardioprotection molecular therapy.

 Gogna, Rajan; Madan, Esha; Khan, Mahmood; Pati, Uttam; and Kuppusamy, Periannan, "P53's Choice of Myocardial Death or Survival: Oxygen Protects Infarct Myocardium by Recruiting P53 on NOS3 Promoter through Regulation of P53-Lys118 Acetylation" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 799.